SteamDatabase/SteamLinux/_posts/2013-02-06-Steam-Tools.markdown

 Tools listed as games
 ---------------------
 - [Killing Floor Dedicated Server - Linux]()
-[steam://install/215360](steam://install/215360)
+> Works from SteamCMD, might segfault with Steam Client [steam://install/215360](steam://install/215360)

 Tools with Linux information that does not install